CATcher-org/CATcher/docs/developer-notes.md

      - User Role and Team Information.
      - A `test` flag that is set to `true`, so that CATcher switches into "E2E test mode"
 3. Mock Service Injections
-   - Data reflected in the environment file then assists the application in replacing some existing services with those that bypass specific functions that are irrelevant to E2E Testing.
-This includes Authentication Bypassing, Backend API Simulation (so that tests can be carried out in isolation) and others.
+   - Once CATcher switches to E2E test mode, it creates mocks of some services, in order to simulate behaviour that is outside the scope of E2E Testing.
+This includes authentication, and communication with GitHub (via its APIs).
    - These Service Injections are carried out in the respective `*-module.ts` files with the help of Factories (located in `/src/app/core/services/factories`) that check the current build environment and make the Service Replacements accordingly.
 4. Browser Action Injections using Protractor
    - With the application ready for testing, we then utilize `Protractor` to devise test cases that are located in the `/e2e` directory.